Csalex01/VacationManager/README.md

 # Vacation Manager

-This is a web application in which you can manage user's leave requests.
+This is a web application built on top of Vue.js, in which you can manage user's leave requests.

 ## Tools used